Reduce Reuse Recycle

 This RRR section is detailed and extensive, but it's crucial to highlight the importance of Reduce, Reuse, and Recycle.

-We understand if it's TL:DR, therefore a short version just below.
-You'll also become very familiar with the concept through our ECO-Challenges.
+We understand if it's TL;DR, therefore a short version just below.
+You'll also become familiar with the concept through our ECO-Challenges, where we challenge ourselves to create new and lasting sustainable habits.

 First a short